nre-learning/nrelabs-curriculum/lessons/template-generation-device/stage1/guide.md

 print my_vars
 </pre>
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', this)">Run this snippet</button>

-In the output you can see the upper case keys and their coresponding values, for example **'HOSTNAME': 'ex4300-3'**.

 #### Template Generation
 Now we will generate a configuration based on the device template and YAML data.
 This is done using Jinja2 so we have to import the Jinja2 module.